Argentina country brief

-In 2007 the Argentine company INVAP, together with the Australian firms John Holland and Evans Deakin, built and commissioned a 20MW replacement nuclear reactor at Lucas Heights in Sydney.
+In 2007 the Argentine company INVAP, together with the Australian firms John Holland and Evans Deakin, built and commissioned a 20MW replacement nuclear research reactor at Lucas Heights in Sydney.
 The project is a good example of the potential for increased business links between Australia and Argentina.

 Argentina and Australia have signed an investment protection agreement, which provides additional security to Australian investors by protecting against the possibility of expropriation of Australian investments and providing for an international dispute settlement mechanism.
 A double taxation agreement entered into force in 2000.
 An agreement on cooperation in the peaceful uses of nuclear energy entered into force in January 2005.
 In November 2003, Australia signed a bilateral Memorandum of Understanding (MOU) on scientific and technological cooperation with Argentina.
 Australia and Argentina also have bilateral MOUs on air services, education and training and cooperation in the development of rail infrastructure in Argentina, and in November 2011 signed an MOU on Work and Holiday visas.

 Trade with Argentina is modest, with the balance in trade generally favouring Argentina since the onset of its economic crisis in 2001.
-Two-way merchandise trade exceeded the half-billion dollar mark for the first time in 2008, and reached A$930 million in 2012.
-Australian exports to Argentina totalled A$333 million in 2012, and included coal, medicaments and civil engineering equipment.
+Two-way merchandise trade exceeded the half-billion dollar mark for the first time in 2008, and reached $901 million in 2012.
+Australian exports to Argentina totaled $273 million in 2012, and included coal, medicaments and civil engineering equipment.
 Australian imports from Argentina totaled $628 million in 2012, and included animal feed, goods vehicles, soft vegetable fats and oils, and leather.
 Two-way trade in travel services totalled $63 million, with $19 million in travel services exports from Australia.